CHAPTER 1

 “That’s great, sweetie.
 I can’t wait to see pictures.”
 Zoe’s heart ached with longing.

-"Maybe we can go again when you come home next week," Amanda chirped.
-"Just us three!"
+“Maybe we can go again when you come home next week,” her daughter chirped.
+“Just us three!”

-"Zoe?
-You still there?"
-Greg's voice had an edge.
+“Zoe?
+You still there?”
+Greg’s tone had an edge.
 He knew her too well.

 “I’m not coming home next week.”

-"What?"
-Greg's voice was tight.
-"Did those personnel assholes cancel another rotator home?
+“What?”
+His voice was tight.
+“Did those personnel assholes cancel another rotator home?
 This was only supposed to be six months.
-I swear…"
+I swear—”

 The silence stretched as the admission tore at her.
-She could picture Greg's face, the way his jaw shifted back and forth when he fought to control his temper.
+She could picture her husband’s face, his jaw shifting back and forth the way it did when he fought to control his temper.

 “Damn it, Zoe!
 Did you ever consider asking me before you just decided on this?
 Or is this another one of your unilateral command decisions?”